riffaud/movie-recommendations/README.md

 Both parameters are optional.

+## Use in your code

+You can use this library directly in your code.
+There is only one type of storage at the moment, that is taking an io.Reader as an argument.

+    import "github.com/riffaudo/movie-recommendations/movie"

+    storage, _ := movie.StorageFromReader(io.Reader)
+    moviesData := storage.Load(movie.SearchParams{Genre: "Animation"})

 ## Running the tests

-The acceptance tests require that you build first, then simply run:
+The acceptance tests require that you build first:

+    go build

+ then run:

     go test -v ./...